zhaoxinf/FANzhaoxin666.github.io/index.md

 ## News
++ A paper is accepted to CVPR 2023, one of the best CV conference in the world.
 + A paper is accepted to ICRA 2023, one of the best robotics conference.
 + A paper is accepted to ECCV Workshop 2022.
 + A paper is accepted to PRCV 2022, one of the best CV conference in China.